In this tutorial we learn how to effectively and efficiently document and publish our workflows online.

 - Fabian Pedregosa's Notebook Gallery

-In the next tutorial we will learn more about working with Jupyter Notebooks.
+In the next tutorial, Introduction to using Jupyter Notebooks, we will learn more about working with Jupyter Notebooks.